Human Resources Modernization

 Graphic showing a modern HR model.
 The Categories of Support included in the image are also presented in accessible format within the content of this webpage.

-• The HR generalist team, led by a Senior HR Partner, will provide strategic guidance and systems support for the college or division.
-Learn how to contact your HR generalist team.
+• HR generalists, led by a Senior HR Partner, will provide strategic guidance and systems support for the college or division.

-• Other HR subject matter experts, including recruiters, leave advisors, compensation analysts, benefit specialists, and more will provide area-specific direction, intelligence and tools.
+• Other HR subject matter experts, including recruiters, leave specialists, compensation analysts, benefit specialists, and more will provide topic-specific direction, intelligence and tools.

 Modernized HR Categories of Support